Undergraduate Program Sexuality, Gender, and Queer Studies

 - Work with an off-campus organization

-- Work on-campus with a program, and/or choose to serve as a teaching assistant/mentor for course within the department
+- Work on-campus with a program, and/or choose to serve as a teaching assistant/mentor for courses within the department

-The sexuality, gender and queer studies major provides a blend of coursework, community involvement, and close connections with faculty.
+The sexuality, gender, and queer studies major provide a blend of coursework, community involvement, and close connections with faculty.
 This means students graduate ready to fill a wide variety of roles.
 Our alumni have gone on to careers in:

 - Community Activism and Government: Our students land jobs with organizations like Multnomah County, Portland Public Schools, and regional public health organizations.